choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 Specification
 ---------------

-* The crawlers are automatically generated when the simulation started.
-The crawlers are not visualized when the body file loaded into Choreonoid.
+* The tracks are automatically generated when the simulation started.
+The tracks are not visualized when the body file loaded into Choreonoid.
 * AGXVehicleContinuousTrack is automatically set self collision settings as below table

-  * This is because the crawler belt and the wheel must be collide
+  * This is because the track belt and the wheel must be collide
-  * Setting collision off between the crawlers and the robot who have the crawlers for performance
+  * Setting collision off between the tracks and the robot that has the tracks for performance

   .. list-table::